April is Child Abuse Prevention Month

 The exhibit will feature artwork created by children who are currently in care or have been in care, students, local artists and individuals who care about children.

-For a full calendar of Child Abuse Prevention Month awareness activities occurring statewide throughout the month of April, click here.
+For a full calendar of Child Abuse Prevention Month awareness activities occurring statewide throughout the month of April, click here: Child Abuse Prevention Month Activities 2025.

-To report suspected child abuse or neglect, visit the DCFS Online Reporting System at https://dcfsonlinereporting.dcfs.illinois.gov/.
-The user-friendly online system is an easy and convenient way for anyone to report suspected child abuse or neglect using any mobile device.
-In an emergency, call the DCFS Child Abuse and Neglect Hotline at 1-800-25-ABUSE (800-252-2873).
+To report suspected child abuse or neglect, visit the DCFS Online Reporting System at https://childabuse.illinois.gov or call the DCFS Child Abuse and Neglect Hotline at 1-800-25-ABUSE (800-252-2873).
 Calls and online reports may be made 24 hours a day, seven days a week.

-About the Illinois Department of Children and Family Services (DCFS) Founded in 1964, DCFS is responsible for protecting children from abuse or neglect by responding to calls received on the Child Abuse Hotline, 1-800-25-ABUSE (1-800-252-2873).
-With the goal of keeping children safe, DCFS strengthens and supports families with a wide range of services.
-When keeping a child safe means removing them from the home, DCFS makes every effort to reunite them with their family.
-When the best interest of the child makes this impossible, DCFS is committed to pursuing adoption by loving families to provide children with a safe and permanent home.
-DCFS is also responsible for licensing and monitoring of all Illinois child welfare agencies.
+About the Illinois Department of Children and Family Services (DCFS):?Our vision is for every child and youth in Illinois to grow and thrive in a loving family.
+To achieve this goal, DCFS promotes the safety and well-being of children, youth,?and families by responding to reports of suspected child abuse and neglect and providing family-centered care and connection to resources to strengthen families and keep children safely at home.
+Our values –?family focused, integrity, respect, empathy and equity – are at the forefront of every decision we make to ensure children are safe and families have the resources they need to succeed.
+To make an anonymous report of suspected child abuse or neglect, visit?childabuse.illinois.gov.

 More like this: